-Sharks have inhabited Earth’s oceans for 400 million years, but today they are disappearing at an alarming rate.
+Sharks have inhabited Earth’s oceans for 400 million years.
+Today they are disappearing at an alarming rate.

-The main threats are overfishing, which includes deliberately capturing them to sell their shark fins and accidentally catching them when fishing for other species.
-Altogether, the number of sharks killed each year is approximately 73 million and, according to the International Union for Conservation of Nature Red List of Threatened Species, an estimated 32 percent of open-ocean sharks are now threatened with extinction.
+The main threat to sharks is overfishing, which includes deliberately capturing them (often to sell their fins) and accidentally catching them when fishing for other species (known as bycatch).
+An estimated 100 million sharks are killed each year and, according to the International Union for the Conservation of Nature, an estimated 32 percent of shark species are threatened with extinction.

 What Defenders Is Doing to Help Sharks

 Since 2002, Defenders of Wildlife has been a member of Mexico’s Technical Working Group, which drafted the regulations that went into effect in 2007 to ban shark finning, ban the use of drift nets, and create ten shark reserve areas in the Pacific, among other conservation measures.